MySQL Index Tuning Basics

 deck_max_total_rating

-In this case, the processing is completed when 10 items have been retrieved in sorted order, so the 4,000 rows will not need to be retrieved.
+In this case, the processing is completed when 10 items have been retrieved in sorted order, so the 4,000 rows will not be retrieved.

 Case 3: When there is a range condition in addition to "2"